moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 * TrajectoryCostTerm - cost terms that only work on SubTrajectory solutions?

-* LamdaCostTerm - Pass in a Lamda function to calculate cost
+* LambdaCostTerm - Pass in a lambda expression to calculate cost

 * DistanceToReference - Cost depends on weighted joint space distance to a reference point